The Early Years

 In 1985, Gary Rollefson recovered an important collection of 8,000 year old plaster figurines from ‘Ain Ghazal, Jordan, one of the largest Neolithic settlements in the Near East.
 A desire to promote our mission in Canada led to the founding of the CASOR in 1990.
 Meanwhile, the first Gulf War temporarily caused ACOR to close, while AIAR and CAARI limited their work.
 ASOR’s central office moved to Boston University in 1996, where we remain today.

-ASOR is a non-profit 501(c)3, scholar-directed society including individual members and a consortium of institutions dedicated to Near Eastern archaeology.
+ASOR is a non-profit 501(c)(3), scholar-directed society including individual members and a consortium of institutions dedicated to Near Eastern archaeology.
+ASOR's mission is to initiate, encourage, and support research into, and public understanding of, the history and cultures of the Near East and wider Mediterranean world, from the earliest times.
 ASOR continues to be a dynamic group of professionals with an unparalleled record of success in reawakening the Middle East’s past, making unearthed antiquities speak eloquently.

 Learn more about the history of ASOR and American archaeology in the Near East in the ASOR Archives.